10 years after crisis, bank CEO pay swells again

 The gap between CEOs and rank-and-file employees remains astronomical.

-The bounty is even greater at other financial groups like private equity behemoth Blackstone, which paid chief executive Stephen Schwarzman US$786 million in 2017, the third biggest salary ever on Wall Street behind Daniel Och of Och-Ziff Capital, who took home US$1.2 billion in 2018 and US$918.9 million in 2007.
+The bounty is even greater at other financial groups like private equity behemoth Blackstone, which paid chief executive Stephen Schwarzman US$786 million in 2017, the third biggest payout ever on Wall Street behind Daniel Och of Och-Ziff Capital, who took home US$1.2 billion in 2008 and US$918.9 million in 2007.

 Tharindra Ranasinghe, an assistant professor at the University of Maryland's school of business, said the public's view of the higher pay has been muted somewhat by improvement in the broader economy that has strengthened employment markets.